Sally Struthers: All in the Family

+In 1971, Struthers debuted as Gloria Stivic on the sitcom All in the Family, playing the daughter of Archie and Edith Bunker (Carroll O'Connor and Jean Stapleton), and wife of Michael Stivic (Rob Reiner), a dysfunctional working-class family in Queens.
+Producer Norman Lear had found the actress dancing on The Smothers Brothers Comedy Hour.

 According to a WPTT radio interview with Doug Hoerth in 2003, Struthers thought that Rob Reiner's then-fiancée and later wife, Penny Marshall, would get the role of Gloria, as Marshall more resembled Jean Stapleton, who played Edith Bunker.
 Actress Candice Azzara had played the role of Gloria in a pilot episode, but was soon dropped.
 After a shaky start, the series became a hit beginning with its summer reruns, giving tens of millions of viewers the chance to see Gloria defending her viewpoints about negative stereotypes and inequality.
 Struthers won two Emmy Awards (in 1972 and 1979) for her work on the show.
 In 2012, Struthers recalled the serendipity that helped her land the role:

 I had just gotten let go from The Tim Conway Comedy Hour because the suits in New York said that I made the show look cheap.
 And the producer said, "That's the whole point, we're trying to make it look like the Conway show doesn't have a budget, has no money, and so that's why there's only one Tim Conway dancer instead of a line of them like the June Taylor Dancers on The Jackie Gleason Show, and there's only one musician, and they can't even afford an instrument for him, so he's standing at a music stand, humming the opening theme song."
 That's funny!
 And the suits said, "No, it makes the show look cheap."
 So they let me, the Tim Conway dancer, go.
 And if they hadn't done that, I wouldn't have been free to read for All in the Family.